bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/homework/homework-readme.txt

   /L. Give the id 'thirdDiv' a border, any width color and style you choose.

 III.
 Create an external style sheet and import all of our previous style rules into the new stylesheet.
-  A. Find styles.css file in this folder.
+  /A. Find styles.css file in this folder.
-  B. COPY all of your style rules to this new file.
+  /B. COPY all of your style rules to this new file.
 (Do not include the style tags!)
-  C. Place: <!-- in front of your first style tag.
+  /C. Place: <!-- in front of your first style tag.
-  D. Place: --> after your closing style tag.
+  /D. Place: --> after your closing style tag.

 IV.
 Add, Commit and push your work to your github account.